This is an in-depth gear review of the MSR Windburner Coffee Press for 2024.

 The Windburner Coffee Press fits inside the stove pot when not in use and is easy to use.
 The coffee press comes with the press and two screw-in extension handles to use to press the filter inside the pot.

-Making coffee is a very simple exercise and works just like your French Press that you have at home.
+Making coffee is a very simple exercise and works just like the French Press that you have at home.
 First, you boil the water, add your favorite coffee, wait a couple of minutes, use the press and you are ready to have good quality coffee.

 It is also easy to clean and store inside the Stove when not in use.